 From a fitness perspective I reached my peak around week three of the trip and given by that time I had lost a fair amount of weight that is understandable.

 On my five week trip what I did learn (via my Fitbit) was that I was burning on average 5793 calories per day.
-I originally planned on carrying an average 2775 calories of food each day but ended up eating 1859 calories per day with the uneaten food sent home.
+I originally planned on carrying an average 2775 calories of food each day but ended up eating 1859 calories per day with the uneaten food sent home for today measuring once I returned.
 While I was unable to weigh myself until around eight days after the hike, I estimated I had lost around 15 kg all up.
 When I did get to a set of scales my official weight loss was 8.8 kg.

-When I hit my town stops was I made up or my food intake on the trail, gorging on pizza and cheese in general.
+When I hit my town stops I made up for my food intake on the trail, gorging on pizza and cheese in general.
 When I reached Collie I ate an extra meal on my rest day which consisted of many, many calories from McDonalds.